 Legal Aid Foundation of Los Angeles is proud to serve tenants as part of Stay Housed LA, a new initiative to connect tenants with resources about their rights and legal assistance.
 Tenants who need help can visit www.stayhousedla.org or call (888) 694-0040.

 If you can’t pay your rent, we strongly encourage you to apply for government rental assistance through HousingIskey.com or your local program if you live in the City of Long Beach.
 Applying for rental assistance could help prevent you from getting evicted, having an eviction on your tenant and credit reports, and owing back rent and other money to your landlord.

 If you have applied for rental assistance, you may have additional protections to delay or dismiss an eviction action for nonpayment of rent.
 Contact Stay Housed LA at (888) 694-0040 or visit StayHousedLA.org to learn more.

-For Los Angeles County Residents (Except Residents in Cities of Los Angeles, Long Beach, and Santa Clarita):
+For Los Angeles County Residents (Except Cities of Long Beach and Santa Clarita):

-The CA COVID-19 Rent Relief Program program can help with past due rent and utilities.
-All LA County residents are eligible (except those living in the Cities of Los Angeles, Long Beach, and Santa Clarita, which have their own rent relief programs).
-To see if you qualify, visit HousingIskey.com or call 833-430-2122.
+The CA COVID-19 Rent Relief Program program can help with past-due rent and utilities.
+All LA County residents are eligible (except those living in the City of Long Beach To see if you qualify, visit HousingIskey.com or call 833-430-2122.
 The CA COVID-19 Rent Relief Program closed on March 31, 2022.